markwatson/terraform-gcp-cdn/README.md

 ## Single Cloud Run Site

-The example below shows how to configure a CloudRun site that sits behind the CDN.
-While the CloudRun site is configured, it does not configure deployments.
+The example below shows how to configure a CloudRun backend that sits behind the CDN.

 ```hcl
 // Configure the Google Cloud provider